eXhumer/import-jsx/readme.md

 ### Any JSX pragma

-For libraries not compatible with React's API, but which still support JSX, import it and configure `import-jsx` to use its pragma:
+For libraries not compatible with React's API, but which still support JSX, import it and configure `@exhumer/import-jsx` to use its pragma:

 ```jsx
 /** @jsxRuntime classic */